Teri Silver is not only a journalist, she is a longtime lover of the circus. Teri now lives this dream through words and her circus friends.

 Billy Martin Presents the Cole-All Star Circus

 The Cole All-Star Circus got its start in 1938 as a fundraising campaign for school groups and organizations in New York State; it continues to operate today.
 Mainly set up for school auditoriums, the show features acrobats, canines, clowns, cyclists and other floor acts.
 Performances are added as scheduled (with schools and communities that host the show; mainly in New York and Pennsylvania).
-Ticket offers may admit kids under the age of 12 free (with a paying adult).
-For information, visit billymartincircus.com.
+Ticket offers may admit kids under the age12 free (with a paying adult).
+For information, check their website.

 Bindlestiff Family Cirkus

 Beginning in 1995, the Bindlestiff Family Cirkus has presented a unique kind of show featuring traditional circus acts, burlesque, sideshow and vaudeville.
 Based in New York City, this company works with community organizations to produce festivals and performances – it also presents circus workshops, children’s after-school and summer camp programs.
-Check out the Bindlestiff Family Cirkus Website at bindlestiff.org.
+Check out the Bindlestiff Family Cirkus Website.

 Carden Circus International

 Carden Circus International works with many Shrine organizations to bring traditional circus to select American cities.
 Along with acrobatics, aerials, clowns and the like, animals are special stars of this show.
-The circus “is committed to the exemplary care and treatment of animals,” as noted on this page of their website.
-(Buy-one-get-one) free passes for children are often available online.
-For information, call 417-848-4394 or visit supershrinecircus.com.
+The circus is committed to the exemplary care and treatment of animals, as noted on their website.
+Buy-one-get-one-free passes for children are often available online.
+For information, call 417-848-4394 or visit their website.

 Carson & Barnes

 Based in St. Louis, Missouri, Circus Flora presents aerial and floor acts under a Big Top in various locations; trapeze, clowns, acrobatics and more.
 The show works with community organizations to bring instruction and entertainment to underprivileged children and their families.
-Check it out at circusflora.org.
+Check it out on their website.

 Cirque Du Soleil